The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Source particle at rest

 As noticed by Synge, this model of interaction must be time symmetric.
-Since only the emission (or only the absorption) of a single real photon cannot leave the rest mass of the test particle invariant, in order for this rest mass to remain constant we need to have a simultaneous exchange of internal impulses with both the retarded and the advanced source particles.
-Due to the conservation of total four-momentum whenever the internal impulses are emitted or absorbed, this interaction mechanism \lq\lq embodies the simplest available generalization to relativity of Newton's law of action and reaction\rq\rq \ \cite{synge}.
+Since only the emission (or only the absorption) of a single real photon cannot leave the rest mass of the test particle invariant (due to the triangle inequality in Minkowski space, applied to four-momenta), in order for this rest mass to remain constant we need to have a simultaneous exchange of internal impulses with both the retarded and the advanced source particles.